framps/raspiBackupDoc/en/src/restore.md

 # Restore options and configurations

-The call options and the corresponding configuration options for *raspiBackup* are explained in [Options](restore-options.md).
+The invocation options and the corresponding configuration options for *raspiBackup* are explained in [Options](restore-options.md).

 Options that can only be specified in the configuration file for the restore are